529 vs Coverdell vs UTMA: The Education Savings Decision Framework (Plus the SECURE 2.0 Roth Loophole)

 • The amount rolled over cannot exceed contributions made in the prior 5 years (plus earnings on those contributions).

-• Annual rollovers are limited to the IRA contribution limit ($7,000 for 2025).
+• Annual rollovers are limited by the IRA contribution limit ($7,500 for 2026), compensation, and the beneficiary's other traditional and Roth IRA contributions for the year.

 • Lifetime rollover cap of $35,000 per beneficiary.